dbusbridge/openai_gym-player/README.md

 ## Introduction

-This repo contains code that trains a reinforcement learning algorithm on the [OpenAI Gym](https://gym.openai.com) environment [SpaceInvaders-v0](https://gym.openai.com/envs/SpaceInvaders-v0).
+This repo contains code that trains a reinforcement learning algorithm on the [OpenAI Gym](https://gym.openai.com) environment [SpaceInvaders-v0](https://gym.openai.com/envs/SpaceInvaders-v0) (although you can alter the environment in the config file and it *should* all work fine; nothing depends on the environment except the assumption of a two dimensional observation space and a one dimensional control space).
 It is inspired by the implementations (**not by me!**):

 + [DQN-tensorflow](https://github.com/devsisters/DQN-tensorflow)

 + [Deep Flappy Bird](https://github.com/yenchenlin/DeepLearningFlappyBird)

-Code is not yet fully functioning.
-A partially functioning version of the code can be found on the [basic_framework](https://github.com/dbusbridge/openai_gym-space_invaders/tree/basic_framework) branch.

 ## Environment details